AyushK101/AirlineBookingProject/README.md

 }
 ```
 - `npx sequelize init`
-- once you have added your db config as listed above , go to src folder from your terminal and execute `npx sequelize db:create`
+- once you have added your db config as listed above , go to src folder from your terminal and execute `npx sequelize db:create` & then execute `npx sequelize db:migrate`
+-

+---

 # DB design
   - airplane table